 Heads up: For a couple of reasons related to early writing methods, the first forty-five issues archived here are “pre last review” and haven’t been fully re-reviewed yet.
 Please forgive typos and miscellaneous mistakes if you see them!
 They are also less structured than more recent issues and thus haven’t been split into multiple notes.
 (Yet?)

 AI Ideals.
 Capitalism.
 Whistleblowers.
 Inclusive Urbanism.
 Automation.

 Happy father’s day to the dads around here.
-I hope some of what I include in these newsletters helps you in understanding the world we are leaving our kids and in taking some actions.
+I hope some of what I include in these newsletters help you in understanding the world we are leaving our kids and in taking some actions.

 Tackling the Ethical Challenges of Slippery Technology

 Anab Jain, starting from Google’s AI principles, show us some of the thorny questions around the unplanned uses of technology, how that might play out with AI, and what it might require from the companies developing those AIs.

 “We imbue technology with the ideals of the people who have created it, rather than those who use it.” […]

 This creates a transparency imbalance: AI needs transparency with personal data in order to do its work, but its own rational and decision making is opaque to us.
 This lack of understanding is synonymous with lack of control. ::By automating decision making, and not understanding the intentions or logic behind certain decisions, control over these decisions is relinquished.:: […]

 Focus less on bringing science fiction to life and instead, spend more time with anthropologists.

 Capitalism’s greatest weakness?
 It confuses price with value